Deploy the Fleet

 • Yield results.

-This will ensure we are 100% READY to launch each convoy!
-All production changes or config changes should follow READY.
+This ensures the fleet is 100% READY to launch each convoy.
+All production changes or config changes must follow READY.

 The Committee is made up of senior leaders and architects across all engineering functions to centralize review and preparation for changes.
 The CSC will ensure that changes, big or small, are approved at the highest levels and are READY to go!
 This centralized review by the CSC will shine a light on dependencies, secondary effects, and other aspects that are not always clear when reviewed closer to where the work happens.
 The CSC is also responsible for reviewing all of the documentation contained in the Convoy Manifest to ensure all Scaled Agile DevOps processes were followed to the letter before allowing the convoy to sail.
 This is a crucial step to assure our customers we are as SAD as possible.
 Since the CSC consists of representatives who are as far removed from the work as possible, they can have the utmost objectivity.